fusioncharts/dev_centre_docs/fusiontime/fusiontime-data-engine/fusiontime-methods.md

 ### `query(queryOperation)`

-`query` method perform operations on the DataTable.
-It returns a new DataTable after performing an operation.
+`query` method perform data operations (like filter, sort, pivot, etc.) on the `DataTable`.
+It returns a new `DataTable` after performing an operation.

 ### `getDataStore()`